PourroyJean/HPC_Playground/Binding_experimentations/README.md

 - Detailed Reporting: Provides clear, tabular output of latency measurements per MPI rank, alongside detailed system diagnostics.

+- Multi-Size Testing: Supports testing multiple allocation sizes in a single run with automatic size progression.

 ## How It Works

 - Each MPI rank allocates a specified amount of memory and initializes it as a randomly ordered linked list of pointers.

 - The benchmark then measures the average time required to traverse this list, accurately reflecting the real memory latency experienced by the CPU.

+## Documentation

+Detailed analysis of benchmark results is available in the [experimentation.md](experimentation.md) file, which includes:

+- Comprehensive analysis of latency patterns across different memory sizes
+- Comparison between concurrent and serial execution modes
+- Correlation with CPU cache hierarchy and NUMA topology
+- Visualizations of memory access latency
+- Insights into AMD EPYC architecture performance characteristics

 ## Requirements